-Join Dayna Rothman for an in-depth discussion in this video Defining your measurement goals, part of Content Marketing Fundamentals.
+Join Dayna Rothman for an in-depth discussion in this video Defining your measurement goals, part of Content Marketing Foundations.

 - Now that you've created your content and promoted your content, it's now time to start measuring your content.
 But first, we have to start by defining your measurement goals.
 Many content marketers think that content ROI is essentially a mythical beast.
 Why is content ROI a struggle?
 Marketers don't often think about ROI during content creation.
 You must think about how to measure your content before your content is even created.
 Marketers aren't aligned on metrics amongst the teams.